thesephist/klisp/README.md

     ```
 - **macro** is like `fn`, but defines a macro instead of a normal function.
 The `list` macro is implemented in this way.

 These special forms, along with a small set of builtin functions like arithmetic operators and `car` / `cdr` / `cons`, are provided in the default environment.
-Every other language feature is implemented in the userspace in `lib/klisp.klisp`.
+Every other language feature, including fundamental forms like `let` and `list`, is implemented in the userspace in `lib/klisp.klisp` as functions or macros.

 ### Usage